Notarin/hayabusa/README.md

 Finished!
 You can now run `hayabusa` to run the program.

+## Uninstallation
+### From source:
+- Inside the repository, run `sudo make uninstall`

+Finished!
+The program is now uninstalled.

 ## Usage
 You will need to have the daemon running in the background before making a request with the user facing binary.
 It is recommended to use a systemd